 HOW IT WORKS

-There are 12 positions made available every six months.
-The position is held a maximum of one year and the guardian must already live with LOWE.
-The chosen ambassadors will receive a minimum of 40% reduction to their licence fee, a platform to promote their own work or charitable causes and a direct point of contact within LOWE to work on projects dedicated to supporting the local community.
+There are an unlimited number of positions made available every six months (running from September – March and March – September every year).
+The position is held a maximum of 6-months and the guardian must already live with LOWE.
+The chosen ambassadors will receive a minimum of 40% reduction to their licence fee, a platform to promote their own work or charitable causes, and a direct point of contact within LOWE to work on projects dedicated to supporting the local community.

 WHO IS ELIGIBLE